 Vector VS. Raster

-Revit automatically uses vector processing; select raster processing only if the view:
+Revit automatically uses vector processing; select raster processing only if the view requires it:

 - is a Realistic / Raytrace view.